microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 2. No mailboxes should be hosted on the hybrid server, and if any mailbox exists, they should be migrated to other mailbox servers.
 3. You can enable Extended Protection on all virtual directories except Front End EWS on the hybrid Exchange server.

-   **Note**: Specifically skipping extended protection on Front End EWS of Exchange Server is not supported via script.
+   **Note:** Specifically skipping extended protection on Front End EWS of Exchange Server is not supported via script.
 So, you would need to change this setting manually.

 ### NTLMv1 is not supported when Extended Protection is enabled